-If we learned anything from 2020, it’s to “be prepared.”
-And with an active hurricane season happening, it never hurts to brush up on your hurricane preparedness.
-Hurricanes are one of weather’s most monstrous storms.
-What’s more, they can impact your area for days at a time—all the more reason to be prepared if one is forecast to hit your city.
+The Atlantic hurricane season starts June 1 and goes through November 30.
+Hurricanes are one of the weather’s most monstrous storms.
+What’s more, a hurricane can impact your area for days at a time—all the more reason to be prepared if one is forecast to hit your city.
 A hurricane’s main threat is storm surge, but heavy rain, flooding, high winds, power outages, and tornadoes are a big concern.
 Here are some hurricane safety tips that will help you become hurricane ready.

 Before Hurricane Season